Bob Due's Terraced Gardens Farm Premium Produce - Pesticide and Herbicide Free

 email me

-This is the Soil Fertility file in pdf format of my presentation on January 28, 2010 in Nashville, TN. at the Farmers Market Forum.
+Above is the Soil Fertility file in pdf format of my presentation on January 28, 2010 in Nashville, TN. at the Farmers Market Forum.
 You will be able to view the pages as you listen to the audio file below.
-You will need to open this page in two different windows.
-In the one window, load the pdf file and then in the second window, play the audio file.
+Open this page in one browser window.
 I think you will find this presentation interesting and informative.
 Enjoy

 Nashville_2010_Albrecht_Presentation.pdf